AngaIV/wazuh-firewall-response/README.md

 ---

-## Project Overview
+## About the Project

-The goal of this project was to move past passive monitoring and build something that could actually respond to a threat on its own.
-By combining **Wazuh SIEM/XDR** with `iptables`, the system detects SSH brute-force attacks and automatically blocks the source IP without requiring manual intervention.
+A home lab project that combines **Wazuh SIEM/XDR** with `iptables` to build an active defense system.
+The system monitors SSH brute-force activity and automatically blocks the attacking IP, enabling a transition from passive detection to real-time response.

 ![Project Overview](assets/screenshots/01-project-overview.png)